Us0tsuki/Java_Skills/Pieces.md

 *Class methods* can access *class variables* and *class methods* directly.
 *Class methods* CANNOT access *instance variables* or *instance methods* directly—they must use an __object reference__.
 Also, class methods CANNOT use the __this__ keyword as there is no instance for this to refer to.

+The only way this would be false is if the non-static context did not have access to the static member (ex. the static member is **private** to a class and the non-static code is not in that class).